 |Half Dome |

 This epic 16-mile hike climbs 4,800 feet on one of Yosemite's most popular and most challenging trails.

-This 10-mile one-way hike travels from Glacier Point down to Yosemite Valley in the most scenic way possible, ending with the Mist Trail.
+This nearly 10-mile long one-way hike travels from Glacier Point down to Yosemite Valley in the most scenic way possible, ending with the Mist Trail.

 This 2 to 2.8-mile hike visits a reflective pool on the east end of Yosemite Valley.